brutal-org/brutal/book/kernel/02-06-syscalls.md

 - Arguments:
   - `BrSpace space`: Address space where the mobj will be mapped.
-  - `BrMObj mobj`: MOBJ that will be mapped into the address space.
+  - `BrMemObj mobj`: MOBJ that will be mapped into the address space.
   - (out) `uintptr_t vaddr`: Address where the MOBJ is mapped.
   - `BrMemFlags flags`: Access flags.